 Even as you continue to rise up the ladder, the transition from Rep to Manager will remain your hardest change.

 It’s time to drop our closing skills, our competitive streak, our natural speed and adorable sales style.
 This is a whole new bag.
 And in it we have to put better listening skills, patience, planning, delegating, organizing, and coaching.
 Be clear, it’s a big bag.
 You want to start filling it right away.
 Look for tactical sales management skills, because “Being a Leader Coach” is NOT the same as how to conduct a tactical call coaching session.
 Leadership theory has its firm place (so inspiring, new ideas!), but it’s the hard job skills that will make or break your first year.
 Nobody will look to you to inspire the next generation if you can’t conduct a basic sales huddle.

 If you know leadership is right for you, but aren’t sure how to get promoted to sales manager, then join me at our next boot camp!
 Our Sales Management 101 Boot Camp is a 6-week virtual training program for new or aspiring sales managers that blends e-learning and live training sessions and teaches the tactical skills you need to thrive as a sales manager!

-Learn more about our Sales Management 101 Boot Camp below.
+Learn more about our Sales Management Boot Camps below.